cmusphinx/sphinx4/lib/README.txt

        	3. If the binary license agreement is acceptable, accept it by typing "y".
 The jsapi.jar file will be unpacked and deposited into the lib directory.

+The script uses the uudecode utility, which may not be automatically installed in your Linux distribution.
+You may have to install the sharutils package first.
+In the Cygwin distribution, it is found under Archive.

 Win32 - This distribution includes an installer program containing the jsapi.jar file.
 If you are running on a Win32 Operating system follow